eXascaleInfolab/resmerge/README.md

                             (default=`0')
   -t, --top-size=LONG     top margin of the cluster size to process
                             (default=`0')
-  -m, --membership=FLOAT  average expected membership of nodes in the clusters,
+  -m, --membership=FLOAT  average expected membership of the nodes in the
-                            > 0, typically >= 1  (default=`1')
+                            clusters, > 0, typically >= 1  (default=`1')

  Mode: sync
   Synchronize the node base of the merged clustering -s, --sync-base=STRING  synchronize node base with the specified collection

  Mode: exrtact
-  Exrtact the node base from the specified clustering(s) -e, --extract-base      do not merge levels, only extract the node base from
+  Extract the node base from the specified clustering(s) -e, --extract-base      extract the node base from the clusterings instead of
-                            the clusterings to the output  (default=off)
+                            merging the clusterings  (default=off)
 ```

 **Examples**